 While the seminar will cover statistical theory, it will focus on practical modeling.
 The medium of the seminar will be the open-source R statistical computing environment.
 Case studies will apply R code to different healthcare datasets (provided to attendees).
 For attendees not familiar with R, references will be provided for review prior to the course.

 To further aid attendee understanding and for those who want to practice techniques after the seminar, instructors will be available for discussion during “office hours” via email, Skype or in person at University of Illinois at Chicago for one month after the seminar.

-- Perform basic data manipulations and fit a variety of standard models in the R statistical computing environment;
+• Perform basic data manipulations that fit a variety of standard models in the R statistical computing environment;

 Level of Difficulty

 The seminar is designed for attendees with a moderate level of experience in statistics and modeling (for example, current familiarity with ASA-level statistical concepts such as regression, analysis of variance and tests of significance).
 Knowledge of R is recommended.
 Attendees will have the opportunity to acquire basic R skills prior to the seminar.

 Ian Duncan, FSA, CSPA, FCA, FCIA, FIA, MAAA

 Adjunct Professor in the Department of Statistics & Applied Probability